GregHaris/google-homepage/README.md

 # google-homepage
-Designing the google.com homepage with Css flex
+Designing the google.com homepage with CSS flex

 ### Work not perfect but looks good :)
-- No matter how I tried, I couldn't get the exact page styling
+- No matter how I tried, I couldn't get the exact page layout
-- counldn't understand the ::before and ::after stylings
+- couldn't understand the ::before and ::after stylings
 - couldn't add the hover for the search-input bar